- As low as $302/Night

 - Approximately 975 square feet

 This pretty 2 bedroom 2 bath condo is located on the 1st floor in the highly charming area of Shore Drive!
 The partial ocean view can be admired from the deck.
 Each bedroom has a queen size bed and a queen size sleeper couch is available in the living room.
 There are 2 pools on site for guests to appreciate and public beach access is across the street and very convenient.
-Savor a freshly refreshed condo that is centrally located near eateries, grocery stores, and the outlets!
+Appreciate a freshly remodeled condo that is centrally located near eateries, grocery stores, and the outlets!
 Sorry no family pets allowed.
 Must be 25 years old to book.

 About the Area